QuCAI-Lab/qhack2022-hackeinberg-project/README.md

 2. Hardware friendly (qubit routing): gate coupling allowed only between nearest-neighbor qubits to avoid SWAP gates during qubit routing (mapping from the circuit diagram to a hardware topology).
 3. Small number of hyperparameters: we seek the minimum amount of angles to be optimized in order to avoid classical optimization overhead (when classical computation becomes too expensive).

 In the early stages of the project, the goal is to find a quasi-optimal ansatz by restricting the VQE simulation to single and double order excitations only.
-For the future, we plan to use a deep reinforcement learning approach to learn an exact circuit ansatz considering higher excitation orders and the [Qamuy SDK](https://qamuy.qunasys.com/docs/en/).
+For the future, the plan is to frame the problem as a deep reinforcement learning approach to learn an optimal circuit ansatz considering higher excitation orders and the [Qamuy SDK](https://qamuy.qunasys.com/docs/en/).

 ## Algorithm Outline